byline

 (a still from a NASA-made film about the ANS)

 After ANS, Jan de Koomen also supervised the construction of IRAS, the second satellite built in the Netherlands, this time together with the U.S. and the U.K. After he retired, he got involved in the National Space Museum, together with a group of retired aerospace engineers and space enthusiasts.
 It was there, in Lelystad that I met him for the first time, in january 2014, when I brought one of my paper models to have on display in their museum.
-He pointed at ANS, the spare one, that was suspended from the ceiling and told me he helped in building it.
+He pointed at ANS, the backup model, that was suspended from the ceiling and told me he helped in building it.

 He was, in fact, the one that sparked the beginning of this film.